-I am an art historian, visual artist, curator, art consultant, editor & writer.
+I am an art historian, popular culture scholar, visual artist, curator, art consultant, editor & writer.

 In 2012, I taught my first independent seminar in my living room.
 Fueled by homemade baking and great discussions, the salon style atmosphere in that Themes in Contemporary Art & Television seminar was magical.
 After many years of working as an adjunct professor at universities and colleges in the UK, the US, and Canada, I realized that I really enjoy teaching outside of the confines of academia.

 I have since gone on to teach many independent seminars in my living room focused on learning and talking about art, interior design, television, film, feminism, and pop culture.
 I have also created a virtual living room with my live, participatory online seminars and I am currently creating a series of recorded online classes.

 I am the editor-in-chief of Luma Quarterly, an online journal about film and media art, with a focus of Western Canada.